jancr/ppv/README.md

 ```
 import ppv

-model_file = ppv-data/models/model_paper_obs_data_strong.ppvmodel
+model_file = "ppv-data/models/model_paper_obs_data_strong.ppvmodel"
 model = ppv.model.PPVModel.load(model_file)
 predictions = model.predict(dataset_features)
 ```

 ### Training your own model

-To Train a model on the set of features we used in the paper (this assumes you have the `dataset_features` from one of the above steps), first we subset the `dataset_features` to the strong features used in the paper:
+To Train a model on the set of features we used in the paper (this assumes you have the `dataset_features` from one of the above steps), first we subset the `dataset_features` to the strong features used in the paper

 ```
 data = dataset_features.ppv._drop_weak_features()